 What options are available for setting up a merchant account?

 The acquiring bank is also responsible for setting up the merchant with the credit card processing and business account.
 Credit card sales are submitted electronically; however, merchant accounts are not simply limited to digital transactions.
 Most business checking accounts at merchant banks will also process paper checks, cash, wires (both domestic and international), and transfers of funds.
 Different accounts have different stipulations regarding that account’s parameters (i.e. minimum balance, number of transactions permitted or the level of overdraft protection available).
-To learn more about what accounts are available for merchants, contact a financial institution and inquire about credit card processing for a merchant account.
+To learn more about what accounts are available for merchants, contact a financial institution and inquire about merchant account credit card processing service.